Risks Related to Advantest's Business

 - difficulty in staffing and managing widespread operations;

 - differing protection of intellectual property;

 - difficulties in collecting accounts receivable because of distance and different legal rules;

-If Advantest does not introduce new products meeting its customers’ technical requirements in a timely manner and at competitive prices, its products may become obsolete and its financial condition and results of operations may suffer
+If Advantest does not introduce new products in a timely manner and at competitive prices, that meets customers technical requirements, existing products will become obsolete, which will affect its financial condition and results of operations

-- test solutions of SoC semiconductors that incorporate more advanced memory semiconductors, logic and analog circuits;
+- test solutions of SoC semiconductors that incorporate more advanced memory semiconductors, logic, analog and sensor circuits;

 - test solutions of power semiconductors that control small and large motor drives;